bzarras/newsapi/README.md

 # newsapi

+Powered by NewsAPI.org

 A promise-based node wrapper for the awesome NewsAPI

-Powered by NewsAPI.org

 You will need an API key from [https://newsapi.org](https://newsapi.org)

 Please look at their documentation to see how to use the API

+If you use this in a project, add a 'powered by' attribution link back to NewsAPI.org.

 ```js
 let NewsAPI = require('newsapi');